advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-level.md

 ---

 Users can customize the frequency and the number of notifications sent each time according to their own needs.
-The default level is sent instantly.
+The default level is "Critical" that is sent instantly.

 ### Level Parameters {#webhook-parameters}